 NATIONAL CHILI DOG DAY

-On the last Thursday of July hot dog lovers across the United States start topping their hot dogs with delicious chili to celebrate National Chili Dog Day.
+On the last Thursday in July, hot dog lovers across the United States start topping their hot dogs with delicious chili to celebrate National Chili Dog Day.

 Even now, the chili dog gains gourmet status depending on where you go.
-Add the best ingredients, all-beef franks and pretzel bun.
+Add the best ingredients, all-beef franks, and pretzel bun, too.
 Experiment with the sausage seasonings or the type of chili.
 For example, switch to a flavorful brat seasoned with chipotle and top it with buffalo chili.
 Let your imagination go wild.
 Of course, a traditional chili dog is always an option, too.

-Post on social media using #NationalChiliDogDay and encourage others to join in.
+Post on social media using #NationalChiliDogDay and encourage others to join the celebration.